Our current herd of ASPC/AMHR ponies is composed of top quality horses, that have all competed at the highest levels.

 On June 22, 2019, our yearling filly Hulislaum Dazzle's Bubbles by Cruze participated in halter at the 2019 EUSAM Dutch International Open, in Aalten, The Netherlands.
 Trained and shown by trainer Tanja Cremers of Farm Little Creek, Belgium, Bubbles, at her first ever show, won the Reserve Grand Champion title in ASPC Classic Mares.

 In 2019, our stallion Ballare Sh-Bang participated in halter at the 2019 Area III National Show in Perry, Georgia, USA.
 Shown by professional trainer Justin Rutledge of JWR Training Center, Dance continued his streak of Grand Champion titles by taking home the ASPC Grand Champion title in Classic Stallions, Over.
+Following the Area III show, Dance continued to participate at the 2019 ASPC/ASPR National Congress, where for the 2nd year in a row he won his class, and also took home the Reserve Junior Champion title.

 In 2018, our stallion Ballare Sh-Bang participated in halter at the 2018 ASPC/ASPR National Congress in Lake St. Louis, Missouri, USA.
 Shown by professional trainer Justin Rutledge of JWR Training Center, Dance not only won his class of Yearling Classic Stallions, but went on to win the Junior Stallion class that followed, and completed his winning streak by also taking home the ASPC Grand Champion title.